 REVENUES in €mn

-With more than 400 outlets, Unser Heimatbäcker is the fifth-largest bakery chain in eastern Germany and is, with over 400 branches, one of the five largest branch bakeries in Germany.
+Unser Heimatbäcker is the largest bakery chain in eastern Germany and is, with over 400 branches, one of the five largest branch bakeries in Germany.
 The company is the result of a merger of a number of bakery chains in north-east Germany.
 It operates various outlet concepts under the “Lila Bäcker” brand, mainly in the entrance areas of supermarkets and in shopping centres.
 It also has its own retail stores and cafés.
 In addition, the company delivers a range of bakery products to around 1,500 customers (supermarkets, hotels, petrol stations) via a wholesaler, partly from its own frozen baked goods production.

 POTENTIAL FOR DEVELOPMENT